Information

 To view more information about the missing patches, see Working-with-risks.

-To view a list of vulnerabilities identified for an asset, do the following:
+To view a list of vulnerabilities identified for an asset, perform the following steps:

 1. Click the link against any asset in the Vulnerability column.

-The Risks > Vulnerabilities page shows the vulnerabilities and their details.
+The Vulnerabilities page shows the vulnerabilities and their details.

 2. Click Clear Filters to view all vulnerabilities imported from the latest scan.